 - Dexlansoprazole (Dexilant ®).

 - H2 blockers: such as Famotidine (Pepcid).

 - Antacids: such as Tums, Milk of Magnesia, Gaviscon, Maalox, and Pepto-Bismol.

 - Prokinetic Medications: such as Metoclopramide and Itopride.

 GERD and GERD-related esophagitis and esophageal erosions take about 2-8 weeks to heal with medications (PPIs).
 According to research, The 8-week course of PPI successfully heals erosive GERD esophagitis in about 86% of cases.

 4- Can GERD heal without medications?
-How long it takes?
+How long does it take?

 According to the current evidence, Clinically significant GERD with esophagitis is less likely to heal without medications in the short term.

 Acid-reducing medications are necessary for the majority of cases.
 These medications (such as PPIs) help the healing of GERD and GERD-related esophagitis.